albert12132/albertwu.org/README.md

     <% extends app:template_name %>

-**Note**: there is no "multiple inhertiance" -- each template can only inherit from one parent (the parent itself can inherit).
+**Note**: there is no "multiple inheritance" -- each template can only inherit from one parent (the parent itself can inherit).

+Once the template inheritance list is determined, inheritance is resolved from top down (i.e. starting with the super-template and ending with the sub-template).

 ### Sub tags ###